chunyudong/chunyudong/README.md

 ## 👋 Hello!
-I'm Yudong Chun, with a strong interest in generative models and computer vision.
+I'm Yudong Chun, interested in generative models and computer vision.

-I'm currently focused on multimodal video generation and 3D-aware perception models.
+My recent work focuses on multimodal video generation and 3D-aware perception.
-My work combines vision, language, and spatial understanding to build AI systems that help people express and communicate ideas freely.
+I aim to build AI systems that combine vision, language, and spatial understanding for seamless multimodal generation.

 ---